foundling/tutorials/javascript/node/command_line_app/index.md

 ````

-If you've never used the `.apply` method of a JavaScript function, it offers finer-grained control over how a function is called.
+If you've never used the `.apply` method of a JavaScript function, it offers finer-grained control over how a function invocation.
 In this case, you first specify the context for the invocation and you second specify an array of arguments (supplied from `delayedRequire` function in this case).

-At this point, we might be tempted to start using our function.
-It requires the dependency only when we get around to calling it, it passes the cli-parsed arguments to the required module function.
+At this point, we might be tempted to start using our function, as it does the essential things we need: it requires the dependency only when we get around to calling it, it passes the cli-parsed arguments to the required module function.
+The `commander` object now has the right module and the correct arguments to run it as a callback.
 But it feels a little too boilerplate-y to register essentially the same function expression with the hardcoded dependency name in each `.command` call.

-So let's make a function that 1) accepts a dependency argument and 2) returns a function that takes in the command-line arguments from `commander`, requires the dependency and applies the second function's arguments to the function that require returns.
+We can wrap a function like `requireStats` in an outer function that takes the dependencyName that you'd pass to `require`.
+This way, you can pass it a single argument, like require, and be done.

 ````
 function makeLoader(dependencyName) {